vmwhereqa/ui-api-jenkins-test-automation/README.md

-# UI Automation - lieferando App
+# ui-api-jenkins-test-automation

-This project will be used to run UI Automation tests for lieferando App.
-Build based on Webdriverio, selenium and NodeJs
+UI and API Testing using webdriverio, sync-request and chai

 ## Pre - requisite: